OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **HeapStats** [io.top4j:type=JVM,statsType=HeapStats]
 -----------------------------------------------------
-**Description:** Used to persist and expose stats relating to the JVM heap utilisation.
+**Description:** Used to store and expose stats relating to the JVM heap utilisation.
 The heap utilisation is calculated as the percentage of heap used following the most recent garbage collection event.
 In other words.... ( heapUsed / heapCommitted ) * 100.

 ### Attributes